WikiToLearn/texla/README.md

 * __base_path__: texla exports pages in an hierarchical way, organizing pages with unique urls. __base_path__ is used as a root for the urls of the pages.
 It can be void.

 * __collapse_content_level__ : The sectioning of a latex file is a tree.
 Every part of the tex doc has a level.
 The level of the root page, that contains the index of the document is -1.
 The first level of sectioning in the document has level 0.
-Texla converts the sections into pages and the page gets the level of the seciton.
+Texla converts the sections into pages and the page gets the level of the section.
 The content of the pages with level greater than __collapse_content_level__ is inserted in the text of the parent page as a paragraph.

-* __collapse_pages_level__: If a page has a level greater than __collape_pages_level__ and is not collapsed, it is moved to the level given by __collapse_pages_level__ going up in the page tree.
+* __collapse_pages_level__: If a page has a level greater than __collapse_pages_level__ and is not collapsed, it is moved to the level given by __collapse_pages_level__ going up in the page tree.

 * __create_index__: if True a index is create in the root page.

-* __export_format__ : for now _text_ is the only avaiable
+* __export_format__ : for now _text_ is the only available

 * __export_single_pages__: if True a file for every page is created and saved in a directory called __"output_path"_pages__